- If Chrome is running slow, this can be due to many reasons, such as caching blocks, outdated software, too much use of resources, and more.

 - Select More tools and choose Task manager from the list.
-You can also open Chrome’s Task manager by using the Shift + Esc key combination.
+You can also open Chrome’s Task manager using the Shift + Esc key combination.

-A good way to fix this is to open Chrome’s Task Manager to look through the processes and end the unwanted ones.
+An excellent way to fix this is to open Chrome’s Task Manager to look through the processes and end the unwanted ones.

 4. Disable the preload option

 - Click on the three vertically-aligned dots from the top right corner and select Settings from the list.